 - Upholstery: Includes 1″ thick back and seat cushions in several color choices

 - Weight: One of the lightest weight wheelchairs on the planet – 13.5 lbs without the wheels and 19 lbs with

-- Transportation: Collapses into a very small, extremely easy to load package with optional carry bag
+- Transportation: Collapses into a very small, extremely easy-to-load package with an optional carry bag